-Program Educational Objectives: We expect our graduates to attain the following goals within a few years of graduation.
+Program Educational Objectives: We expect our alumni to demonstrate the following goals after graduation.

 - Creator Role: Our graduates will create and manage the systems and technologies that transform raw data into quality information that support good decision making so that organizations can accomplish their strategic goals.

-- Custodian Role: Our graduates will be effective data stewards, safeguarding and professionally handling sensitive information as well as observing and promoting ethical standards in the industry.
+- Custodian Role: Our graduates will be effective data managers and leaders, safeguarding and professionally handling sensitive information as well as observing and promoting ethical standards in the profession.

 - Contributor Role: Our graduates will contribute to the economic growth and improved standard of living for the state of Arkansas and its citizens by making Arkansas a destination for high-tech industries due to the presence of a technologized workforce.

 - Continuer Role: Our graduates will continue their career development through professional training, graduate study, and/or research that enhance the breadth and depth of their information science skills and knowledge.

 - Community Role: Our graduates will share their thoughts, experiences, energies, and recommendations to enrich those around them (e.g., giving back to our program, contributing to the Information Science discipline, improving organizations, and/or strengthening their communities).